jly017tech/FOG-Image-Server/README.md

   has some implications within FOG, PXE and fog-client and you want to read https://wiki.fogproject.org/HTTPS before you decide!
   Would you like to enable secure HTTPS on your FOG server? [y/N] N

+  | current DHCP server to use FOG for PXE services.

+ * On a Linux DHCP server you must set: next-server and filename

+ * On a Windows DHCP server you must set options 066 and 067

+ * Option 066/next-server is the IP of the FOG Server: (e.g. 10.0.2.20)
+ * Option 067/filename is the bootfile: (e.g. undionly.kkpxe or snponly.efi)
+ * Send OS Name, OS Version, and FOG Version: No

   Which hostname would you like to use?
 Currently is: FOGSERVER
   Note: This hostname will be in the certificate we generate for your